pmonasse/bspline_interpolation_c/README.md

 * Version 1.0, released on 06/27/2018
 * Version 1.1, released on 12/15/2023
   - Modifying the license: from GPL-2.0+ to LGPL-3.0-or-later
+* Version 1.2, released on 07/03/2024
+  - Optional argument for geometry of output image (wxh or wxh+x+y)

 ## License ##
 This program is free software: you can redistribute it and/or modify it